Vol. 24 - Num. 93

 Correspondence: P Fernández .
 E-mail: firstname.lastname@example.org

 Reference of this article: Fernández García P, González Menchén C, Ramos Amador JT.
-Pneumomediastinum in pediatrics: experience in a tertiary hospital.
+Pneumomediastinum in paediatrics: experience in a tertiary hospital.
 Rev Pediatr Aten Primaria.
 2022;24:e37-e44.

-Introduction: pneumomediastinum is defined as the presence of air outside the mediastinum.
-It is an infrequent pathology beyond the neonatal period, which frequently occurs in young and thinly built males.
+Introduction: pneumomediastinum is defined as the presence of air inside the mediastinum.
+It is infrequent beyond the neonatal period and typically occurs in male youth with a slender build.

-Material and methods: it is designed a descriptive study of case series, retrospective 2009-2016 and prospective 2016-2019.
-All the patients between 6 months and 18 years who had the pneumomedistinum diagnosis in our center were included.
-Eight patients were included, and epidemiological, clinical, diagnostic and therapeutic variables were analyzed.
+Material and methods: we conducted a descriptive study of a case series with retrospective data collection in the 2009-2016 period and prospective collection in 2016-2019.
+We included all patients aged 6 months to 18 years given a diagnosis of pneumomediastinum in our hospital.
+The total sample included 8 patients, and we analysed epidemiological, clinical, diagnostic and therapeutic variables.

-Results: 87% of our cases had a spontaneous pneumomediastinum diagnosis, 37% of them had predisposing factors such as toxic consumption, flights, Valsava or infections.
-The most frequent reason for consultation was chest pain (75%), followed by dyspnea (37%), palpitations and fever (12.5% respectively).
-On physical examination, the most prevalent sign was subcutaneous emphysema (37%) followed by Hamman’s sign (12.5%).
-The diagnosis was based on the clinic and imaging tests.
-All cases were confirmed with chest radiography and only one required CT for the confirmation.
-Respiratory support wasn't required, and the average hospital stay was about 2 days.
+Results: 87% of the patients received a diagnosis of spontaneous pneumomediastinum, and there were predisposing factors in 37% of them, such as substance use, air travel, Valsalva manoeuvres or infection.
+The most frequent reason for seeking care was chest pain (75%), followed by dyspnoea (37%), palpitations and fever (12.5%).
+The most prevalent sign in the physical examination was subcutaneous emphysema (37%) followed by Hamman’s sign (12.5%).
+The diagnosis was based on the clinical manifestations and imaging features.
+All cases were confirmed by chest radiography and only 1 required CT for confirmation.
+None of the patients required respiratory support, and the average length of stay was approximately 2 days.

 Conclusions: pneumomediastinum is usually a benign and self-limited condition.
-Despite its low incidence it is a pathology that should be included in the differential diagnosis of chest pain due to its potential severity as it can spread to subcutaneous, endothoracic, peritoneal or spinal tissue.
+Despite its low incidence, it should be included in the differential diagnosis of chest pain due to its potential severity, as it can spread to subcutaneous, endothoracic, peritoneal or spinal tissue.